 I learn that travel connects us with others, with ourselves.
 And I understood I wanted to be those little kids, helping strangers and becoming part of their story."

 Featured trips & expertise

-This short trip packs in a lot of adventure - trekking, kayaking, rafting, and canyoneering - plus sleeping in some beautiful and unique locations.
+This weeklong trip packs in a lot of adventure—trekking, kayaking, rafting, and canyoneering—plus sleeping in some beautiful and unique locations.
 With ample time devoted to training, travelers of all levels of experience will get the most out of this itinerary.
-From canyons and kilometer-long rapids to hiking in the forest and spending the night in a tree house, experience the best of northern Patagonia.
+From canyons and rapids to hiking in the forest and spending the night in a tree house, experience the best of northern Patagonia.

-You'll be amazed at just how many adrenaline-inducing activities fit into one 5-day itinerary in Northern Patagonia.
+You'll be amazed at just how many adrenaline-inducing activities you can fit into a 6-day itinerary in Northern Patagonia.
 Float down serene rivers and hurtle over rapids; jump from cliffs and zip-line over the water; stay in comfortable camps and soak in riverside hot tubs.
-This area of Patagonia is an adventure wonderland, and you won't waste a minute.
+This area of Patagonia is an adventure wonderland, and you won't want to waste a minute.